Velocidex/velociraptor-docs/content/artifact_references/pages/windows.forensics.recentapps.md

       SELECT * FROM if(
           condition=ExecutionTimeAfter,
           then={
-            SELECT * FROM A1 WHERE LastExecutionTS > ExecutionTimeAfter
-          }, else={ SELECT * FROM A1})
+            SELECT * FROM A1 WHERE LastExecutionTS &gt; ExecutionTimeAfter }, else={ SELECT * FROM A1})

 </code></pre>